nrz/ylikuutio/README.md

    based on [https://www.opengl-tutorial.org/](https://www.opengl-tutorial.org/),
    which I really recommend for anyone interested in learning OpenGL programming.
-Ylikuutio also uses external libraries such as (in alphabetical order) GLEW, GLM, libpng, OpenFBX, pugixml, SDL, and zlib.
+Ylikuutio also uses external libraries such as (in alphabetical order) GLEW, GLM, libpng, pugixml, SDL, ufbx, and zlib.
    The rest is written from scratch.

 Q: Does Ylikuutio use right-handed or left-handed world coordinates?